-The General Assembly has not, to date, adopted or considered any program for funding OPEB payments other than from annual appropriations on a "pay-as-you-go" basis.
-As indicated above, the Commonwealth cannot currently calculate the precise amounts it will be required to pay in the future for OPEBs, and its audited financial statements currently do not reflect any obligation to make such payments.
+Beyond these steps and others contemplated but not yet implemented or negotiated, the General Assembly has not, to date, adopted or considered any program for funding OPEB payments other than from annual appropriations on a "pay-as-you-go" basis.
+As indicated above, the Commonwealth has received draft valuations for both its UAAL and ARC estimates and its audited financial statements currently do not reflect any obligation to make such payments.

 Based on existing collective bargaining agreements and related assumptions, the Commonwealth believes that the amount of such payments necessary to continue to fund OPEBs on a "pay-as-you-go" basis will increase modestly in future years.
 Conversely, based on the same collective bargaining agreements and related assumptions, the Commonwealth believes that the amount of contributions required to fund SERS and PSERS will increase substantially beginning in fiscal year 2013 as described above under "General Information."
-As described above, the Commonwealth is actively evaluating ways to address these significant increases in and expects to take into account OPEB obligations in addressing this issue.
+As described above, the Commonwealth is actively evaluating additional ways to address these significant increases and expects to take into account OPEB obligations as it addresses these issues.